 Sixty of the cases were assessed independently by the two reviewers to determine inter-rater reliability.
 Good reliability was found between reviewers in identifying patient candidacy (kappa = 0.659).

 This study contributes to the evaluation of the population-driven need for acquisition of REBOA at Canadian trauma centres.
 We determined that over a 3-year period, 14 patients at our institution would have met the study criteria for use of REBOA during resuscitation.
-Those who met the criteria represented a severely injured group of patients and constituted 2.2% of the trauma team activations and 1.1% of all trauma consults.
+Those who met the criteria represented a group of severely injured patients and constituted 2.2% of the trauma team activations and 1.1% of all trauma consults.
 Our findings are consistent with those of two recent needs assessments on deployment of REBOA at major Canadian trauma centres in other provinces.
 Those studies found that 1.1% and 1.5% of major trauma patients at trauma centres in Edmonton and Halifax, respectively, met eligibility criteria for deployment of REBOA.
 Although a seemingly small number of patients met the eligibility criteria, this may be clinically significant given that trauma patients are often young, previously healthy individuals with the physiologic reserve to survive the REBOA procedure.
 Additionally, these patients stand to gain many potential high-quality years of life.

 Our data indicate that the most common indication for the use of REBOA in our trauma population was for patients who had sustained blunt trauma, which is consistent with Canadian statistics.
 In comparison, the United States has a much higher rate of penetrating trauma.[23,24] Of note, the percentage of cases that met candidacy criteria in our study was greater than that in a 2019 study at a US trauma centre that used similar inclusion criteria.
 In that study, 0.6% of the trauma patients (29 of 4818 total trauma patients) seen in the emergency department per year may have benefited from REBOA, and 72.4% (21 of 29 REBOA candidates) of them had sustained a penetrating traumatic injury.